gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 - Swiss-Prot

 ### Research question
-What is the `[EVALUATION]` performance of training on an all atom sequence representation using SMILES and how does it compare to other representations such as amino acids sequence when using a `[DIFFUSION TYPE] & [ARCHITECTURE]` diffusion model for `[OBJECTIVE]` generative protein design.
+**What is the** `[EVALUATION]` **performance of training on an all atom sequence representation using SMILES and how does it compare to other representations such as amino acids sequence when using a** `[DIFFUSION TYPE] & [ARCHITECTURE]` **diffusion model for** `[OBJECTIVE]` **generative protein design.**
 #### Sub questions
-- Does the performance of the model increase significantly when using the data augmentation method as specified by J. Arus-Pous, et al. (2019)[^2]
+- Does the performance of the model increase significantly when using the data augmentation method as specified by J. Arus-Pous, et al. (2019)[^2].
-- Does the performance of the model increase significantly when additional structural information in the form of a 3Di sequence as specified by M. van Kempen et al. (2022)[^3] is combined with the protein sequence and diffused?
-Or when it is only used through attention heads
+- Does the performance of the model trained on the all atom representation increase significantly when additional structural information in the form of a 3Di sequence[^3] is combined with the protein sequence and diffused?
+Or when the 3Di sequence is only provided to the model through attention heads.
+- Does the model trained on the all atom representation have the same performance when tested on different subsets of proteins lengths.
+- Is the model trained on the all atom representation when fine-tuned on protein sequences with unnatural amino acids able to correctly learn the training distribution.
 -

 ### Experiments